strawberry-cak3/Assignment_3_ADS/README.md

 ### _Performance Analysis_

-Comparison: algorithm that was faster than selected sort is quick sort.
-That because of O(nlogn) complexity unlike O(n^2) in selection sort
+Comparison: On a small array (10 elements), Selection Sort proved to be slightly faster than Quick Sort, due to the absence of overhead associated with recursion.
+However, when the array size was increased to 1,000 elements, Quick Sort became significantly more efficient (five times faster), confirming its O(n \log n) complexity compared to Selection Sort’s O(n^2).

-Input Size Impact: Selection sort time was about at ~30 times bigger when I increased amount of elements from 100 to 1000.
-Basically increased by 10.
+Input Size Impact: We see an exponential increase in the runtime of Selection Sort when moving from 100 to 1,000 elements (an increase of almost 30-fold), whilst the runtime of Quick Sort increases much more gradually.

-Quick sort increased time from 17300 ns to 244400 ns with 100 and 1000 elements therefore. ~14 times bigger.
+Effectiveness:
 ## __D.
 Screenshots__

 ![Main file] <img width="777" height="615" alt="image" src="https://github.com/user-attachments/assets/a505c210-abff-484e-a19e-25815f93e7b9" />